justinlewis/built-from-here/_posts/2020-02-29-rural-startup-week.md

 Ultimately by strengthening a regional sense of community workers and entrepreneurs can help each other to create a professional ecosystem that support, attract, and retain people that grow opportunity.

 <h2>
-  You can have an impact at Startup Week
+  You can have an impact at and beyond Startup Week
 </h2>
 If you're on the fence about whether to go to your local Startup Week I'd encourage you to think about two questions.
 <ol>